carrowmw/phd-project/src/README.md

 - `models/`: Definitions of machine learning models.
 - `training/`: Training and evaluation scripts.
 - `utils/`: Utility functions and miscellaneous scripts.
-- `visualisation/`: Scripts for data and results visualization.
+- `visualisation/`: Scripts for data and results visualisation.

 Each subdirectory should contain a README detailing the scripts and their functionalities.